Book Now

 Max Altitude: 1,345m / 4,412 ftAccommodation: HotelTravel Mode: Private tourist vehicle

 By the end of the tour, the guide will then drop you off at the hotel.
-Our mountain guide will say hello to you, and we'll begin preparing for the trek.
-We will pack the duffel bags and do last-minute shopping.
+In the evening, you’ll meet your trekking guide for a detailed briefing, to ensure you’re well-informed, check your gear, and pack your duffel bag.

 Max Altitude: 1,345m / 4,412 ftMeals: BreakfastAccommodation: HotelDuration: 6-7 HoursTravel Mode: Private Tourist Vehicle